ncatlab/nlab-content/pages/11083.md

 +-- {: .num_remark}
 ###### Remark

-The last statement of the [[Yoneda lemma]] in prop. \ref{YonedaForPreSmoothGroupoids} expresses just the intuition of remark \ref{YonedaIntuition} and justifies to remove the quotation marks displayed there.
+The last statement of the [[Yoneda lemma]] in prop. \ref{YonedaForPreSmoothGroupoids} expresses just the intuition of remark \ref{YonedaIntuition} and justifies removing the quotation marks displayed there.
 It also justifies dropping the extra underline denoting the [[Yoneda embedding]].
 We will freely identify from now on $\mathbb{R}^n$ with the pre-smooth groupoid that it represents.

 =--